Best Travel Crib

 A minimalist unit's most significant advantage is lighter weight and compact size that fits nicely into a tote-able bag.
 Setup times are generally fast, and they are usually smaller when set up, so they are ideal for use in smaller spaces like a hotel or tent.
 If portability or limited space are factors for you, then the minimalist approach is a great option.
 While this style lacks a bassinet/changing table, it is safe to rest infants on the main mattress for sleep, and a bassinet is not necessary for safe sleeping.

 We recommend you choose a product with materials that are free of chemicals and flame-retardants, and preferably those that are independently OEKO-TEX verified such as the Baby Bjorn Travel Crib Light or the Lotus Travel Crib.
 You may pay a premium for the high-end materials, but we think limiting your child's exposure to dangerous chemicals is worth the added cost.
 The Environmental Working Group has a helpful article concerning the danger of fire retardants in the home.

 Safety Considerations: Flammability Standards

 At BabyGearLab, product safety is always one of our primary concerns.
-To help you make the best decision when selecting a travel crib, we feel it would be negligent not to mention the use of flame retardants and other harmful substances used in the production of some travel cribs.
+To help you make the best decision when selecting a travel crib, we feel it would be negligent not to mention the use of flame retardants and other harmful substances used to produce some travel cribs.